278 pointsby 0x0000424 months ago28 comments

 But Google haven't made those changes to how web requests are performed yet, so it's impossible to say how difficult it will be to add back whatever functionality is necessary to add back dynamic web request hooks.
 Maybe it'll turn out to be relatively easy, and maybe Google will leave that part of Chromium relatively unchanged for a long time.
 Only time will tell.

-• bdw52046 days ago
+• bdw52044 months ago

 The best thing for Brave to do would just be to build it into their own ad blocker because Google is going to intentionally make it more and more impractical to support older extensions that interfere with their business model.

-• homebrewer6 days ago
+• homebrewer4 months ago

 Brave and Vivaldi will continue to support it for some time.
 Brave also does not really depend on MV2 as they have their own adblocker (which is about as effective as uBO, I believe).